zeenix/zeenix/README.md

 * Pelagicore as Software Architect from 2016 to 2017.
   * Lead the development & maintenance of GENIVI Development Platform from Dec 2016 to May 2017.
   * Worked on PELUX, a Linux-based Open Source platform for In-Vehicle Infotainment systems.
-  * Developed [gps-share](https://github.com/zeenix/gps-share), a utility to share your GPS device on local network and enable support for standalone GPS devices in Geoclue.
+  * Developed [gps-share], a utility to share your GPS device on local network and enable support for standalone GPS devices in Geoclue.
 This was my first real world experience of Rust.

 * Red Hat Inc. as Senior Software Engineer from 2011 to 2016 and then from 2019 to 2020:
   * GNOME Boxes, a simple but powerful virtual and remote machine manager for GNOME.
 Together with